Follow these steps to open a gym:

 The bigger your overheads, the more successful you’ll need to be to make money.

-- Rent space to therapists – you know that office you’ve got in the back, where you currently store all those empty boxes?
+You know that office you’ve got in the back, where you currently store all those empty boxes?

 Tidy it up, turn it into a therapy room, and rent it out to a therapist for $400 (or the going rate in your area) per month.